sahil-rawat/sharetheneeds/README.md

 #### Website(Analysis) :
 - Html , CSS - For Creating Basic structure of Our website
 - BootStrap - For creating impressive UI for our FrontEnd
-- Flask - Framework for hosting website
+- Flask - microweb framework for websites
 - Firebase Realtime Databse - Used to extract Data from the firebase cloud databse and then working on that data in python
 - Python - For analysing the data extracted from firebase and plotting graphs and pie chart using matplotlib library